 It was 1896—a leap year.
 According to tradition, women could make advances toward men during these years that would be unacceptable in normal years.
 During leap year, they could even propose marriage.
 Several prominent New Orleans women leapt at the opportunity to form the first all-female Krewe.
 They called it Les Mysterieuses.
 Their second ball was held on the next leap year in 1900.

 These first founders selected a man to reign as their king.
 They placed him on display, just as Queens were displayed that year in the traditional balls.
-Throughout the ceremonies, they reversed typical male and female roles.
+Throughout the ceremonies, these uninvited nineteenth-century Mardi Gras rebels reversed typical male and female roles.
 Women, for example, asked men for dances while the men had to wait for an invitation.

 Les Mysterieuses were obviously having some fun.
 But at the same time, they were turning the status quo on its head.
 The late 1800s and early 1900s were a very active time for New Orleans ladies’ social clubs.
 Many embraced the fight for suffrage.
 Though it had nothing directly to do with Mardi Gras or Les Mysterieuses, 1896 was the same year that Kate Gordon founded the Equal Rights Association (Era Club) for her serious work towards voting rights and civic reforms.